 Akbar is considered to be the greatest Mughal emperor of India.
 Akbar’s full name is Abū al-Fatḥ Jalāl al-Dīn Muḥammad Akbar.
 He was born in Umarkot on October 15, 1542, which is now in Sindh province, Pakistan, and died on October 25, 1605, at Agra, India.
 He extended Mughal power over most of the Indian subcontinent and he reigned from 1556 to 1605.
 He was always considered to be the king of people as he listens to his people.
-In order to preserve the unity in his empire, various programs were adopted by Akbar which helped in winning the loyalty of the non-muslim population in his realm.
+To preserve the unity in his empire, various programs were adopted by Akbar which helped in winning the loyalty of the non-muslim population in his realm.
 He made sure that the central administration of his kingdom was reformed and strengthened.

 Akbar also focused on the centralization of his financial system and reorganized the tax-collection process.
 Akbar practised Islam as his religion but he had the utmost respect for other people and their religion.
 He took a keen interest in understanding other religions asking various religious scholars from religions like Hindu, Parsis, Buddhism, Christianity, and Islam to engage in religious discussion in front of him.
 Akbar was illiterate, and he always encouraged art and respected people who can teach him new things, and that is the reason his court was considered to be a centre of cultures as he would encourage different scholars, poets, artists, etc. to show their art in front of him.

 Akbar full name: Abū al-Fatḥ Jalāl al-Dīn Muḥammad Akbar.

 Cause of death- Dysentery, an infection in the intestines that causes bloody diarrhoea